Easton Pruning Services

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Easton

-All structural tree work in Easton must be performed by an ISA Certified Arborist and comply with ANSI A300 standards.
-This includes the three-cut method for branches over 2 inches in diameter and prohibits topping, flush cuts, lion's tailing, and over-thinning.
-Tree health assessments must evaluate structural integrity, identify hazards such as dead branches or co-dominant stems, and detect disease or pest issues—often in consultation with UMass Extension.
-Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, maples and elms during dormancy to avoid disease, and flowering trees after bloom.
-Evergreens are best pruned in late winter or early spring.
-Arborists must maintain current certification, and Massachusetts licensing is required for certain work.
-Continuing education and specialized credentials, such as tree risk assessment, are encouraged for municipal and private projects.
+All structural tree work in Easton must comply with ANSI A300 standards, which require the use of the three-cut method for branches >2 inches in diameter and prohibit topping, flush cuts, lion's tailing, and over-thinning.
+Only ISA Certified Arborists or those with valid MA arborist licenses may perform such work.
+Tree health assessments must address structural integrity, hazard identification (such as dead branches or co-dominant stems), and signs of disease or pests.
+Species-specific timing is critical: oaks are pruned only during the dormant season (Nov-March) to prevent oak wilt, while maples and elms also require dormant season work to minimize disease risk.
+Flowering trees like magnolia and crabapple are pruned post-bloom, and evergreens before new growth.
+For complex diagnoses, consult: UMass Extension

 Massachusetts Conservation Commission Requirements for Pruning Near Waterways & Protected Areas